shikokuchuo/mirai/README.md

 local client machine.

-It is recommended to use a websocket URL starting `ws://` instead of TCP in this scenario.
+It is recommended to use a websocket URL starting `ws://` instead of TCP in this scenario (the two can be used interchangeably).
 This is as a websocket URL supports a path after the port number, which can be made unique for each node.
-In this way a client can connect to an arbitrary number of servers over a single port.
+In this way a client can connect to an arbitrary number of nodes over a single port.

 ``` r
 # daemons("ws://192.168.0.2:5555", nodes = 4)